2007-2018 Mercedes-Benz/Dodge/Freightliner Sprinter

-In a nutshell: This article is an overview of your Sprinter's audio system and its upgrade options.
-Use our vehicle selector to find the gear that will fit your Sprinter.
+In brief: This Crutchfield Research Garage article gives you an overview of your Sprinter's stock stereo system and your aftermarket upgrade options.
+Use our vehicle selector to find the gear that will fit your van.

 Overview of the Sprinter van